lewiskyh/youtube-channel-statistics/README.md

 ## Prerequisites

 - Python 3.x
-- A Google API key with access to the YouTube Data API.
+- A Google API key with access to the YouTube Data API v3.

 ## Getting Started